-The INTO undertook research on the topic of remote learning during the enforced school closures due to Covid-19 in 2020, by issuing a survey to 4,267 members, randomly selected from the organisation's membership database.
-A total of 947 surveys were returned which equates to a response rate of 23.5%.
-Of these 947 respondents, 140 were principals and 847 were teachers.
+The INTO undertook research on the topic of remote learning during the enforced school closures due to COVID-19 in 2020, by issuing a survey to 4,267 members, randomly selected from the organisation's membership database.
+A total of 947 surveys were returned which equates to a response rate of 23.5% which can be considered a fair percentage given experiences with previous surveys involving the INTO.
+The questionnaires were all completed online, being a break from the INTO norm of part online/part hardcopy in the past.
+However, there were two separate surveys, one aimed at principals and one aimed at teachers to try to ascertain their separate experiences of remote learning during the school closures from March to June 2020.
+Of the 947 respondents, 140 were principals and 847 were teachers.
 The responses gave clear insight into the issues and concerns associated with remote learning, as identified by teachers and principals.

 The surveys issued in October 2020, the results were subsequently collated, and the main findings are presented in this report.
-Initially, it was intended that this research would inform part of the INTO's background paper on remote learning - the chosen theme for the INTO Annual Consultative Conference on Education.
-However, due to the Covid-19 situation, and in line with public health advice and government restrictions, a decision was made by the INTO Central Executive Committee to cancel the Education Conference (and other face-to-face events scheduled for 2020).
-An alternative event, hosted online, will explore the topic of remote learning, featuring a panel of teachers, principals, and former teachers who are now involved in digital learning and support for primary school educators.
+Initially, it was intended that this research would inform part of the INTO's background paper on remote learning for the INTO Annual Consultative Conference on Education.
+However, due to the COVID-19 situation, and in line with public health advice and government restrictions, a decision was made by the INTO Central Executive Committee to cancel the Education Conference (and other face-to-face events scheduled for 2020).
+An alternative event, hosted online, explored the topic of remote learning, featuring a panel of teachers, principals, and former teachers who are now involved in digital learning and support for primary school educators.